 Who says that only ornamentals can be used in landscape design?
-Apple trees (Malus spp.) are as lovely in bloom as any strictly ornamental flowering specimen.
-But unlike ornamentals, they will provide you with a delicious harvest of fruit.
-And because you'll be able to enjoy that fruit fresh off the trees (when it tastes best), you'll have added incentive to adhere to the old maxim about having one a day to keep the doctor away!
+Apple trees (Malus spp.) are as lovely in bloom as any strictly ornamental flowering tree.
+But unlike ornamentals, they will give you a delicious harvest of fruit.
+And you'll be able to enjoy that fruit fresh off the trees (when it tastes best).

 Selecting Varieties of Apple Trees: Climate and Taste

 After you know what varieties of apple trees you can grow, the question becomes which of those you’d prefer to grow.
 For this part of the apple tree selection process, you get to rely at least in part on your good old taste buds.
-Sample fruit from prospective varieties of apple trees before you commit to planting.
-Consider both taste, per se (that is, sweetness or tartness) and texture (some of us care more about the crispness of the fruit than the taste).
+Sample fruit from varieties of apple trees you think you might want before you commit to planting.
+Consider both taste (that is, sweetness or tartness) and texture (some of us care more about the crispness of the fruit than the taste).
 Of course, it also matters how you’ll be eating them.
-If you’re thinking in terms of pie, that may entail selecting varieties different from what you’d choose for fresh snacking.
-The following are examples of varieties of apple trees that are good at producing fruit for particular tastes:
+If you’re thinking in terms of pie, that may mean selecting varieties different from what you’d choose for fresh snacking.
+Here are some examples:

-By "staggering" your crop, I mean growing apple trees that are early-season bloomers, mid-season bloomers and late-season bloomers.
-By taking this approach with your crop, it's less likely you'll be forced into storing away some of your produce.
+By "staggering" your crop, what is meant is growing apple trees that are early-season bloomers, mid-season bloomers and late-season bloomers.
+By taking this approach with your crop, it's less likely you'll be forced into storing away most of your produce.
 Instead of having an excess of fresh fruit all at once, your harvesting will be spread out over three periods, with a more manageable amount to consume fresh at each harvest.
-Growing apple trees using the staggered approach also aids your landscape design efforts: just as the blossoms of one group fade, another will take up the torch.
-The following are examples of varieties, based on blooming season:
+Growing apple trees using the staggered approach also aids your landscape design efforts: Just as the blossoms of one group fade, another will take up the torch, adding color to your yard.
+Let's look at examples of varieties based on blooming season:

 - Ginger Gold